+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 NOGEYAMA ZOO

-Do you want to see red pandas, lions, lovebirds and bears in the middle of town?
+Do you want to see red pandas, lions, lovebirds, and bears in the middle of town?
 Then head to Nogeyama Zoological Gardens.
 Nogeyama is a free zoo located in Yokohama’s inner city and home to about 1400 animals and 100 different species.
 Despite the proximity to the city, there is a quiet calm here that allows the visitor to enjoy a moment of relaxation with closeness to nature.

-For the smallest visitors, there is also an area for children where you can pet and feed animals such as chickens, guinea pigs, snakes and mice.
+For the smallest visitors, there is also an area for children where you can pet and feed animals such as chickens, guinea pigs, snakes, and mice.
 The park is closed on Mondays but is open the rest of the day.

 Cosmo world park